signetjs/signet/README.md

 ### 0.9.x ###

-- valueType is now an array instead of a string; any higher-kinded type definitions relying on a string will need updating
+- valueType is now an array instead of a string; any type constructor definitions relying on a string will need updating

 ### 0.4.x ###